HOOLAHAN/CV/README.md

 ## Iain Hoolahan
 **Contact:**   | iain.hoolahan@gmail.com | [LinkedIn Profile](https://www.linkedin.com/in/iain-hoolahan-a51a41b8/) | +44(0)7545 959137

-I am a **software developer** with a  background in **civil engineering** and a passion for problem solving, learning, building and collaboration.
-I have recently enjoyed channelling this energy towards creating software solutions while completing the Makers Academy 4-month immersive coding bootcamp.
+I am a **software engineer** with a  background in **civil engineering** and a passion for problem solving, continuous learning and collaborative innovation.

 I started my career as a civil engineer for one of the UK's leading main contractors and experienced working on two major infrastructure projects (Crossrail and Hinkley Point C).
 Following on from this I co-founded a business providing project management services to private clients in the domestic construction sector, successfully delivering two new build projects in two years.
 I am motivated by finding innovative solutions to problems and collaborating with inspiring people which has drawn me towards the tech industry and coding.

+After completing the Makers Academy 4-month immersive coding bootcamp, where I learnt the value of agile, test-driven development with object-oriented design, I am now looking to expand my software engineering experience.

 To view some live examples of my work you can follow this [**link**](http://www.iainhoolahan.com/)🔗 to my online **portfolio**.